PoisotLab/ms_metaweb_perspectives/README.md

 Because the metaweb represents the joint effect of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it holds valuable ecological information.
-Specifically, it is the "upper bounds" on what the composition of the local networks can be [see *e.g.* @McLeod2021SamAsy]; this information can help evaluate the ability of ecological assemblages to withstand the effects of, for example, climate change [@Fricke2022EffDef].
-These local networks may be reconstructed given appropriate knowledge of local species composition, providing information on structure of food webs at finer spatial scales.
+Specifically, it is the "upper bounds" on what the composition of the local networks, given the local species pool, can be [see *e.g.* @McLeod2021SamAsy]; this information can help evaluate the ability of ecological assemblages to withstand the effects of, for example, climate change [@Fricke2022EffDef].
+These local networks may be reconstructed given an appropriate knowledge of local species composition and provide information on the structure of food webs at finer spatial scales.
 This has been done for example for tree-galler-parasitoid systems [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod trophic interactions [@OConnor2020UnvFoo], and crop-pest networks [@Grunig2020CroFor].
-In this contribution, we highlight the *probabilistic* nature of metawebs, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.
+In this contribution, we highlight the power in viewing (and constructing) metawebs as *probabilistic* objects in the context of rare interactions, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb inference, and highlight how the use of metawebs introduces important questions for the field of network ecology.

 # The metaweb is an inherently probabilistic object

-@Dallas2017PreCry suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
+Treating interactions probabilistic (as opposed to binary) is a more nuanced and realistic way to represent interactions. @Dallas2017PreCry suggested that most links in ecological networks are cryptic, *i.e.* uncommon or hard to observe.
 This argument echoes @Jordano2016SamNet: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
-In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links;
-this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
+In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
 In the light of these observations, we expect to see an over-representation of low-probability interactions under a model that accurately predicts interaction probabilities.
 Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
-Moving towards *probabilistic* metawebs, by represent interactions as Bernoulli events [see *e.g.*
-@Poisot2016StrPro], offers the opportunity to weigh these rare interactions appropriately.
-The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.*
+Moving towards *probabilistic* metawebs, by represent interactions as Bernoulli events [see *e.g.* @Poisot2016StrPro], offers the opportunity to weigh these rare interactions appropriately.
+The inherent plasticity of interactions is important to capture: there have been documented instances of food webs undergoing rapid collapse/recovery cycles over short periods of time [*e.g.* @Pedersen2017SigCol].
-@Pedersen2017SigCol].
 These considerations emphasize why metaweb predictions should focus on quantitative (preferentially probabilistic) predictions; this should constrain the suite of appropriate models.

 Yet it is important to recall that a metaweb is intended as a catalogue of all potential interactions, which is then filtered [@Morales-Castilla2015InfBio].
 In